Chop shop in Hickory had engines, stolen car parts: Sheriff - NewsBreak

 Chop shop in Hickory had engines, stolen car parts: Sheriff

 BURKE COUNTY, N.C.
-(QUEEN CITY NEWS) – A chop shop in Hickory had stolen engines and other car parts and two men are facing charges, the Burke County Sheriff’s Office said Tuesday.
+(QUEEN CITY NEWS) – A chop shop in Hickory had stolen engines and other car parts, and now two men are facing charges, the Burke County Sheriff’s Office said.

-Deputies conducted a traffic stop on a stolen vehicle with drugs inside last month driven by Connely Springs resident Daryl Ingle, 43.
+Deputies conducted a traffic stop on a stolen vehicle with drugs inside last month driven by Daryl Ingle, 43, of Connelly Springs.Authorities: Domestic terrorism a possible motive in NC power outage

 The stolen vehicle was tied to an address where multiple vehicle parts had also been reported stolen.
 Hickory resident Scott Xiong, 28, was questioned at the home, described by the sheriff’s office as a chop shop, and subsequently arrested.